YoteZip/LinuxCrackingBible/README.md

     ![Lutris Wineconsole](images/Lutris-Wineconsole.png "Lutris's Wine console")

-- **Block a game's network access:** You can use the "Command Prefix" option in the "System Options" tab of a game in order to block a game's access to your networks.
-To set this up, install [bubblewrap](https://github.com/containers/bubblewrap) from your package manager and fill out the command prefix with `bwrap --unshare-net --dev-bind / /`
+- **Block a game's network access:** You can use the "Command Prefix" option in the "System Options" tab of a game in order to block a game's access to your networks:
+  - If you use a non-Flatpak install of Lutris, you can install [bubblewrap](https://github.com/containers/bubblewrap) from your package manager and use the following prefix:
+    - `bwrap --unshare-net --dev-bind / /`
+  - If you use a Flatpak install of Lutris, you must use the following as a prefix:
+    - `flatpak-spawn --no-network`

 ## Winetricks